paasmoo/tethered-by-time/diary.md

 Implemented a screen that shows upon perma death (losing all 3 hearts).
 Added a play & info button the title screen.
 Added a lore recap that shows before the first level is shown.
+Added a new modifier generation logic (based on weight) & implemented a screen to show the current level modifiers.
+Added a current level screen.

 TO-DO
 ---